Motorcyclist critically hurt after allegedly fleeing cops

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A motorcyclist who was airlifted to Dunedin Hospital in critical condition allegedly fled police before crashing near Gore.
+A motorcyclist who was airlifted to hospital in a critical condition allegedly fled police before crashing near Gore.

 A police spokeswoman said police were notified of a single vehicle crash involving a motorcycle in Whiterig Rd, Knapdale, about 6.30pm yesterday and police are appealing for information about a black Harley Davidson motorcycle seen travelling at speed in the area around that time.